-- (a) Income Tax Holiday (ITH).
-Activities of a registered domestic enterprise shall be entitled to four (4) years of ITH from the date of start of its commercial operations. - The BIR shall require a registered domestic enterprise availing of ITH to secure a certificate of eligibility from the appropriate IPA before filing an official copy of its income tax return (ITR).
-Thereafter, the registered domestic enterprise shall file its claim with the appropriate IPA for validation.
+The BIR shall require a registered domestic enterprise availing of ITH to secure a certificate of eligibility from the appropriate IP A before filing an official copy of its income tax return (ITR).
+Thereafter, the registered domestic enterprise shall file its claim with the appropriate IP A for validation.
+Failure to secure a certification and/or to file the ITH availment for validation by the appropriate IP A shall cause the forfeiture of the ITH availment for the taxable period.